-The pupil premium is additional funding received by schools for each pupil from disadvantaged families or background.
-It is allocated to schools based on the number of children who come from low-income families – this is defined as those who are currently known to be eligible for free school meals.
+The Pupil Premium is additional funding received by schools for each pupil from disadvantaged families or backgrounds.
+It is allocated to schools based on the number of children who come from low-income families – this is defined as “those who are currently known to be eligible for free school meals”.
 It’s important to know that a pupil does not need to have a school dinner, but the parents / carers must have applied and be entitled if they wanted one.

 It also includes: